aerospike/aerospike-server-enterprise.docker/README.md

-# Supported Docker versions

-This image is officially supported on Docker version 1.4.1.

-Support for older versions (down to 1.0) is provided on a best-effort basis.

-# User Feedback
+## Image versions

+These images are based on [debian:strech-slim](https://hub.docker.com/_/debian).

 ## Issues

-If you have any problems with or questions about this image, please contact us on the [Aerospike Forums](discuss.aerospike.com) or through a [GitHub issue](https://github.com/aerospike/aerospike-server-enterprise.docker/issues).
+If you have any problems with or questions about this image, please post on the [Aerospike discussion forum](discuss.aerospike.com) or by opening an issue in [aerospike/aerospike-server-enterprise.docker](https://github.com/aerospike/aerospike-server-enterprise.docker/issues).

-## Contributing

-You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.